Financial Inclusion

 Round Up Savings

-In 2024, we introduced Round-Up Savings – an easy way for people to save.
+In 2024 we introduced Round-Up Savings – an easy way for people to save.
 Round-Up Savings rounds up every transaction made with a debit card to the nearest whole dollar and moves the extra into a savings account.
-This helps customers save small amounts that can really add up over time.
-This helped our customers collectively save approximately $410,000 over the course of the year.
+This helps customers automatically save small amounts that can really add up over time.
+Last year, our customers collectively "rounded up" and moved $1.375 million to savings accounts.

 We believe that owning a home shouldn’t be out of reach—especially for those working hard to achieve it.
 That’s why we are committed to providing down payment assistance, affordable loan options and community-focused lending to help individuals and families turn their homeownership dreams into reality.